The Channel Fleet Retreat – August 1779

 Over the next eleven days the Channel fleet battled against contrary winds which prevented its southing, and when Hardy learned that a Franco/Spanish rendezvous had in all likelihood taken place he decided to take station off the Lizard.
 Again contrary winds retarded his progress, and on 25 July he reappeared off South Devon from where he despatched a letter to the Admiralty advising that he would remain at Torbay until further orders were received.
 The government and the king believed that this anchorage did not afford adequate protection to their three great concerns, England, Ireland and the inward-bound convoys, hence detailed instructions were despatched by Lord Sandwich ordering Hardy to put to sea again, and to patrol to the south-west of the Scilly Isles, only returning to port if absolutely necessary.

-Back off the south-west coast of Britain further contrary winds had prevented Hardy’s sailing for his advised position off the Scilly Islands, although at least some governmental concerns had been mitigated with the safe arrival of the four million-pound Leeward Islands convoy on 30 July, and the Jamaica convoy a week later.
+Back off the south-west coast of Britain further contrary winds had prevented Hardy s sailing for his advised position off the Scilly Islands, although at least some governmental concerns had been mitigated with the safe arrival of the four million-pound Leeward Islands convoy on 30 July, and the Jamaica convoy a week later.
 The delay had also allowed Hardy to add another eight ships to his force, bringing it up to thirty-six sail of the line, although as with the French fleet many of these vessels were short of provisions and their crews suffering from sickness.
 Only by 12 August was the Channel Fleet on its prescribed station off the Scilly Islands.
 A day earlier the allies had passed Ushant, and by the 14th they were off the Lizard and closing in on the British coast.
+As concern grew, the Camel 24, Captain Richard Rodney Bligh, which had recently brought in the Jamaica convoy, was dispatched to The Needles on the western end of the Isle of Wight with several light transports which were to be sunk as block ships should the combined fleets slip past Hardy and endeavour to enter the Solent.

 The allies enjoyed their first success with the capture of the Ardent 64, Captain Philip Boteler, as they tarried off Plymouth on the 17th.
 She had departed that port with other reinforcements on the 14th, but having seen her private signals correctly answered had sailed happily into the midst of the Franco/Spanish fleet three days later.
 Upon being intercepted by the Junon 32, Captain Charles Bernard de Marigny, the Ardent was hammered with two broadsides before she even had time to raise her colours.
 A desperate rush to clear for action ensued, in the midst of which the seas poured in and forced her officers to shut her lower gun-ports.
 The Junon was able to rake her mercilessly and was presently joined in the assault by the Gentille 32, Bellone 32 and Surveillante 32.
 Aboard the Ardent there was utter confusion, and she had barely got into action before somebody lowered her colours.
 Such cowardice was contagious and her surrender inevitably followed, five men having been killed and eight wounded.
 Somewhat harshly Boteler was later dismissed the service for losing his command, little account being taken of the fact that the ship had only been in commission for one week, her complement included four hundred pressed men and landsmen, and the remaining one hundred seamen had displayed mutinous intentions at their want of clothing.